AgileVentures/av-static-website/source/blog_articles/2017-07-06-av-website-review-part-two.html.markdown

 * optionally recordings of PairProgramming sessions and standups are stored on YouTube.
 The list of videos for a specific project is under project's section on agileventures.org
 * technical information on the project is kept in documents under project's section on agileventures.org

 This is all information that we want new members to absorb, but I think it's unlikely that many people will read and absorb.
 We probably need to break this up into multiple steps (just like FreeCodeCamp) and have an activity associated with each.
 Again it would be lovely to track people's progress through this - I recall FreeCodeCamp has a separate page with an animated gif for each action, so they'll be able to track with Google Analytics how far people are getting through the process.
-Given the user themselves a sense of progress through the task would also be great, as would having buttons that made it trivial to post a question to a project maintainer in the relevant slack channel (a bit like LinkedIn does to make it easy to send messages of a particular format).
+Giving the user themselves a sense of progress through the task would also be great, as would having buttons that made it trivial to post a question to a project maintainer in the relevant slack channel (a bit like LinkedIn does to make it easy to send messages of a particular format).

 Of course with all these different ideas there's the question of which are the ones that are really worth pursuing.
 I did get set up a few months back with being able to make nice animated gifs.
 A nice animated gif of reaching out to a project maintainer and having them respond in a friendly fashion would probably be much more asorbable by lots of people than the current text of: